saswatijena/aws-dva-c02-notes/EC2.md

 - we can use *outputs* sectinon to export values and *importValue* to import exported values from another stack

 # SAM
-- allows you to define and provision serversless applications using cloudformation
+- allows you to define and provision serverless applications using cloudformation
 - sam package : packages your application and uploads to s3
 - sam deploy : deploys your serverless app using cloudformation

-# Nested stacks
+# Cloud formation Nested stacks
 - enables re-use of cloudformation code for common use cases
 - decalred withing resouces section of cloudformation template using the *stack* resource type
+- template store in s3: create a cloud formation template, store it in s3, and reference it in the resources section. resource type is *stack*

 # CDK (Cloud development kit)
 - allows you to build applications, define and deploy aws resources using a programming language of your choice